Bert Hardy Figurative Photography

 Located in Denton, TX

-Signed in ink on print margin by Jesse Alexander
+Signed by Jesse Alexander

-Jesse Alexander was considered one of the greatest race car photographers in history.
+Jesse Alexander is considered one of the greatest race car photographers in history.
 His images of vintage automobiles and the people who gave them life; captured from the European race circuit during the 1950’s and 60’s are collected and exhibited by museums and galleries throughout the world.

 Category